-Please note: The concessionary fee does not apply to our
+Please note: The concessionary fee offers on this page do not apply to the following programmes:

 - Continuing Professional Development courses i.e. professional, non-accredited short courses